Home

 }

-And well that’s it.
-We run this code for each u, going incrementally and when u reaches the end, we know we have the lower envelope.
+And well, that’s it.
+We run this code for each u, going incrementally, and when u reaches the end, we know we have the lower envelope.
 We already know how to use it, so that’s about it.

 Conclusion

 We implemented the Meijster distance algorithm, which gets us the distance of each pixel to the closest non-transparent pixel.
-We then use this distance to draw a white border on image.
+We then use this distance to draw a white border on the image.
 For a 500x500 image on a Pixel 8, this code runs in about 8ms.
-It’s a way too slow to draw every frame (it will almost block one cpu core), but can be used for one-off calculations.
+It’s way too slow to draw every frame (it will almost block one CPU core), but can be used for one-off calculations.

-Here is the complete kotlin code on Github for reference.
+Here is [the complete Kotlin code on GitHub](https://gist.github.com/thalkz/8f1fe88a1a9e2964ba335725a0b5